fxhash/fxhash-website/src/doc/community/token-dao.md

 ---

-*This document describes the FXH Token and DAO which are yet to be implemented.
-Please look at the roadmap if you want more informations on when those features will see the daylight.*
+*This document describes the FXH Token and DAO, which are yet to be implemented.
+Please look at the roadmap if you want more information on when those features will see daylight.*

 In this document, the token is referred to as the **FXH token**, which is not its final name.

 # The DAO

-As a community platform, fxhash will have a main DAO which will be tied to its token.
-50% of the platform fees will be sent to the main DAO.
+As a community platform, fxhash will have a main DAO tied to its token.
+The main DAO will receive 50% of fxhash platform fees.

 ## Staking

-By staking FXH tokens on the main DAO, stakers will receive a share of the fees every 7 days.
+By staking FXH tokens on the main DAO, stakers receive a share of fxhash platform fees every seven days.

+The main DAO has 2 pools of tokens:

+* Waiting pool: tokens waiting to be moved to the staking pool
+* Staking pool: tokens which are eligible for distribution of the platform fees

-When staking FXH tokens, they will be moved to a waiting pool.
-Every 7 days, the DAO will perform 2 tasks:
+When staking, tokens are put in the waiting pool.
+Every seven days, the DAO performs two tasks:

-* distribute the fees it received between all the stakers
+* Distribute the fees it received between all the stakers
-* move FXH tokens from the waiting pool to the staking pool
+* Move FXH tokens from the waiting pool to the staking pool

-By design, it will take 14 days for staked tokens to return tezos.
+By design, it will take up to 14 days for staked tokens to return Tezos.

 ## Withdrawing staked FXH tokens

 Any user can decide to withdraw their tokens when they see fit.
-When withdrawing tokens from the DAO, it will first withdraw tokens from the waiting pool and then withdraw tokens from the staking pool.
+When withdrawing tokens from the DAO, they're first removed from the waiting pool and then withdrawn from the staking pool.

 For instance, if you have:

-* 10 FXH Tokens in the staking pool
+* 10 FXH tokens in the staking pool
-* 5 FXH Tokens in the waiting pool
+* 5 FXH tokens in the waiting pool
-* 0 FXH Tokens in your wallet
+* 0 FXH tokens in your wallet

-You decide to withdraw 8 FXH Tokens from the DAO.
-You will end up having:
+...and decide to withdraw 8 FXH tokens from the DAO, you will have:

-* 7 FXH Tokens in the staking pool
+* 7 FXH tokens in the staking pool
-* 0 FXH Tokens in the waiting pool
+* 0 FXH tokens in the waiting pool
-* 8 FXH Tokens in your wallet
+* 8 FXH tokens in your wallet

-# The FXH Token
+# The FXH token

 ## Initial distribution

 **TODO**

-## Economical value
+## Economic value

-Since the token will give users access to a share of the platform fees, it will by default hold a certain value tied to the revenues of the platform.
+FXH tokens give users access to a share of fxhash revenue expressed as platform fees.
+Therefore, the FXH token, a value distribution mechanism, contains a particular value itself.

 ## Utility value

-We are planning on adding utility functions to the token later down the line, as we will discover interesting ways to utilize the token.
-The first goal is to have the token hold some value.
-Adding utility is less important for the first iteration as it can be added by adding new features.
+We plan to add utility functions to the token as we explore and discover exciting ways to utilize it in a way that benefits all fxhash users.
+But first, the goal is to have the token hold some value.
+Adding utility is less important in the first iteration and can be added over time.

 ## Proposing and voting

-Proposals can be made on the main DAO by spending *N* FXH tokens.
-Having tokens in the staking pool will give voting powers to their owners.
-Once a proposal is made, it will enter a voting phase.
-Once a quorum is reached, the fxhash team will be responsible for applying changes if needed.
+FXH holders can create proposals on the main DAO by spending *N* FXH tokens.
+After creation, proposals enter a voting phase wherein FXH stakers have the power to vote.
+After voting reaches a quorum, the fxhash team is held responsible for iterating changes as needed.